Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Against the Seahawks last week, Williams rushed 11 times for 22 yards and scored one touchdown.

-- During his last three games, Williams has rushed for 99 yards on 30 carries (33.0 ypg), with one touchdown.
+- During his last three games, Williams has 99 rushing yards (33.0 per game) on 30 carries with one touchdown.

 Williams' Detroit Teammates